arogozhnikov/einops/README.md

 # copy along a new axis
 output_tensor = repeat(input_tensor, 'h w -> h w c', c=3)
 ```
-And two corresponding layers (`einops` keeps separate version for each framework) with the same API.
+And two corresponding layers (`einops` keeps a separate version for each framework) with the same API.

 ```python
 from einops.layers.chainer import Rearrange, Reduce